hoangducthuong/hoangducthuong.github.io/research/markdown_version.md

 ---
+noteId: "13a3dd50e9e911eb86a0ed92a97ac678"
+tags: []
-layout: default
+layout: "default"
-title: Thuong Hoang research
+title: "Thuong Hoang research"
-description: My research activities in simulation, data analysis, and instrumentation
+description: "My research activities in simulation, data analysis, and instrumentation"

 ---

 **Hi there, I am Thuong D. HOANG, a cosmologist and astrophysicist**